leios/gpu-handbook/src/content/intro.md

 2. Even within traditional graphics workflows, there are several applications that use "compute shaders" for various reasons (volume rendering and particle systems both come to mind).
 Compute shaders are almost identical to the functions we will be writing in this book.
 3. This book should give you some key intuition about how and why the GPU works the way it does, which could be quite valuable for performance engineering down the road.

-So if you are interested in "real" graphics, think of this book as a way to satiate some idle curiousity that might be lingering in the back of your head.
+So if you are interested in "real" graphics, think of this book as a way to satiate some idle curiosity that might be lingering in the back of your head.
 It's all good to know, but it's ok to read it for fun instead of rigor.

 Speaking of which, I have thrown a few languages at you already.